-This Policy covers acts of Prohibited Conduct committed by University students, employees, and third parties (such as contractors, vendors, visitors, guests, patients and volunteers), and acts of Prohibited Conduct committed against students, employees and third parties, when the conduct occurs:
+This Policy covers acts of Prohibited Conduct committed by University students, employees, and third parties (such as Regents, contractors, vendors, visitors, guests, patients and volunteers), and acts of Prohibited Conduct committed against students, employees and third parties, when the conduct occurs:

-- 1. on University property; - in connection with University employment or in the context of a University employment or education program, activity or service (including, for example, University-sponsored study abroad, research, on-line courses, health services, or internship programs); or - 3. off University property and outside the context of a University employment or education program, activity or service, but has continuing adverse effects on-or creates a hostile environment for students, employees or third parties while on-University property or in any University program, activity or service.
+- 1. on University property; - 2. in connection with University employment or in the context of a University program or activity (including, for example, University-sponsored study abroad, research, on-line courses, health services, or internship programs); or - 3. off University property and outside the context of a University program or activity, but has continuing adverse effects on-or creates a hostile environment for students, employees or third parties while on-University property or in any University program or activity.